Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Administration when freelancing in Belgium

 Freelancers in Belgium need to keep an accurate record of business activities.
 This isn’t just to make things simpler for you.
 It’s a legal requirement when it comes to tax administration.
-You’ll need to keep track of income, expenses and hours worked.
+You’ll need to keep track of income, expenses, and hours worked.
 This is why it’s important to open up a separate business bank account if you’re freelancing in Belgium to avoid confusing personal and business finances.
-All financial records will need to be kept for 7 years to comply with Belgian tax laws.
+All financial records must also be kept for seven years to comply with Belgian tax laws.

 You will also need to issue proper invoices for goods or services provided.
 You can use this free template invoice to help you create one of your own.
 Something else you’ll need to think about, especially if you enter into a long-term working relationship with a client, is a contract to protect yourself.
 This can cover things such as what exactly you are agreeing to provide, timelines, payment rates, terms for late payments and termination clauses.
 You don’t need to use contracts as a freelancer in Belgium but it might make sense to give both parties assurance.
 If you’re unsure about this, seek legal help or have a look at the various online help guides such as this one which includes a free downloadable contract template.